NanoQuant: Efficient Sub-1-Bit Quantization of Large Language Models: Experiments

 \subsection{Compression vs. Model Size}

-We analyze the storage efficiency of various quantization paradigms using Llama-2-7B as a case study, as shown in \Cref{tab:compare_model_size}.
+We analyze the storage efficiency of various quantization paradigms using Llama-2-7B as a case study, as shown in \autoref{tab:compare_model_size}.
 The analysis reveals that standard binary PTQ methods often incur substantial overhead due to auxiliary parameters.
 Consequently, their effective storage requirements exceed those of 2-bit quantization methods such as GPTQ \cite{gptq}.
-For instance, BiLLM and STBLLM require 2.88 and 4.13 bits per weight, respectively, whereas GPTQ (W2g64) uses only 2.28 bits. \name overcomes this limitation and emerges as the only binary PTQ method to achieve genuine 1-bit and sub-1-bit compression.
+For instance, BiLLM and STBLLM require 2.88 and 4.13 bits per weight, respectively, whereas GPTQ (W2g64) uses only 2.28 bits. \name overcomes this limitation and achieves genuine 1-bit and sub-1-bit post-training quantization.
 By minimizing metadata overhead, it offers a storage solution that is strictly more efficient than existing PTQ baselines while maintaining perplexity levels competitive with resource-intensive QAT methods.
+A comprehensive breakdown of the storage requirements and the mathematical derivation of effective bits per weight (BPW) for both \name and existing baselines can be found in \autoref{appendix:model_size}.